 In Vietnam, the U.S. Army 1st Cavalry Division was assigned a role that was completely new in military history, as the first unit dedicated to helicopter airmobile missions.

-America's massive escalation in Vietnam introduced a new era of aerial warfare.
-Utility helicopters were the linchpin of air assault tactics and their protection was a vital requirement.
-This led to the creation of the Bell AH-1 Cobra.
+Utility helicopters were the linchpin of air assault tactics in Vietnam and their protection was a vital requirement.
+This led to the creation of the AH-1 Cobra gunship.

 The 119th Assault Helicopter Company operated throughout the Central Highlands, providing helicopter support for American and South Vietnamese conventional and special operations units in in Laos and Cambodia.